Grivashin/hatter-scarf-n-blanket-calc/README.md

 **English version**

-Free online calculator for knitted and crocheted scarves.
+Free online calculator for knitted and crocheted scarves and blankets.

 > ⚠️ **This is an author's project.** I do not accept external pull requests.
 All changes are made by me.
 If you have suggestions, please open an **Issue** — I will gladly consider your ideas, but the code remains under my control.